JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 `(0, 1), (2, 3), (4, 5), (6, 7), (8, 9), (10, 11), (12, 13), (14, 15), (16, 17), (18, 19), (20, 21), (22, 23)`

-Next group elements of the new list (which are themselves groups) into groups of 3 (the largest stride).
+Next, group elements of the new list (which are themselves groups) into groups of 3 (the largest stride).

 `[(0, 1), (2, 3), (4, 5)], [(6, 7), (8, 9), (10, 11)], [(12, 13), (14, 15), (16, 17)], [(18, 19), (20, 21), (22, 23)]`